topographos/dispersal/README.md

 # dispersal
-Blog dedicated to a research project 'The Great Dispersal'
+Blog dedicated to a research project 'The Great Dispersal'.